Asbestos Trust Funds for Indiana Workers

 Trust fund claims are independent of other compensation sources.
 Filing a trust claim does not reduce, offset, or affect:

-- Lawsuit settlements or verdicts, including Indiana’s recent $83 million clay maker verdict
+- Lawsuit settlements or verdicts, including the $83 million Massachusetts verdict against Indianapolis-based American Art Clay Company (AMACO)

 - VA disability benefits for veterans exposed during military service